dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 ### PowerPath for Linux requirements

-CSI Driver for Dell PowerMax supports PowerPath for Linux.
+The CSI Driver for Dell PowerMax supports PowerPath for Linux.
 Configure Linux PowerPath before installing the CSI Driver.

 Follow this procedure to set up PowerPath for Linux: